Kunhe-tes/hgBlog/README.md

 ###########Deploy Steps

-- install NodeJS and complete environment variables config
+- install NodeJS and complete the environment variables configs

 - install dependent files
 ```
     npm i
 ```
-- modify the app.js, which is just for expample.Use personal server,username and password, as follows.
+- modify the app.js, which is just for example.Use your personal server, username and password, as follows.
 ``` node
     mongoose.connect('mongodb://username:password@host:port/database',{useMongoClient: true},function(err){
         if(err){